ZeissIQS/zeiss-inspect-addon-api/doc/python_api/resource_api.md

 ## Summmary

-The `gom.Resource` API can be used to access binary data of files included in an add-on's scripts folder.
+The `gom.Resource` API can be used to access binary data of files included in an App's scripts folder.

 ```{seealso}
 For a description of the general concept, see [Using script resources](../howtos/python_api_introduction/using_script_resources.md).